albertocasagrande/pyModelChecking/doc/source/using_logics.rst

     ((not p and q) --> (q or p))

-A complete description of the parser grammar is contained in class member :attr:`pyModelChecking.PL.Parser.grammar`
+A complete description of the parser grammar is contained in class attribute
+:attr:`pyModelChecking.PL.Parser.grammar`

 .. code-block:: Python